Thailand Traffic, Roads & Highways:

 There is an excellent up-country network of roads in North Thailand.
 90% of the roads, asphalt or gravel, are good.

-Traffic is on the left and light generally.
-In the immediate vicinity of the main towns it can sometimes be a little heavy.
+Traffic is on the left and generally light.
+It can sometimes be a little heavy near the main towns.

-Experienced riders or those used to riding long distances or long hours should not have any trouble touring.
+Experienced riders or those used to riding long distances or hours should not have trouble touring.

-Inexperienced riders those who don’t normally ride a motorcycle, or those without experience riding longer distances / hours can find the winding mountain roads tiring after a few hours; however this is all relative to the individual rider’s general fitness and health.
+Inexperienced riders who don’t normally ride a motorcycle, or those without experience riding longer distances/hours, can find the winding mountain roads tiring after a few hours; however, this is all relative to the individual rider’s general fitness and health.

 RULES OF THE ROAD

-Are not unlike those in the West, but in accident situations the crucial factor may be which vehicle ran into which vehicle, not necessarily which vehicle caused the accident; the logic being that you should watch were you are going.
+They are not unlike those in the West, but in accident situations, the crucial factor may be which vehicle ran into which vehicle, not necessarily which vehicle caused the accident.
+The logic is that you should watch where you are going.

 Look here for the traffic law.

-For some Tips Riding as a Group look here.
+For some tips on riding as a group, look here.

 SPEED LIMITS

-Are lower than those in the West with the locals generally driving slower.
-Through the towns and villages 40 KPH is the normal speed limit with 90 – 100 KPH the limit on the open roads.
-These are not strictly enforced, so stay alert and you’ll stay upright.
+They are lower than those in the West, and the locals generally drive slower.
+The average speed limit through the towns and villages is 40 KPH, with 90 – 100 KPH the limit on the open roads.
+These are not strictly enforced, so stay alert, and you’ll stay upright.

-Note that if you ride at faster than 80 kph, then you need to pay attention to the road, and don’t have time to look at the scenery.
+Note that if you ride faster than 80 kph, you must pay attention to the road and don’t have time to look at the scenery.

-On 4-lane dual carriage ways, the speed limit is sometimes higher at 100-120 kph.
-In practice on the “4-lane supers” almost anything goes, which is ok if you’ve got the right bike and are personally capable of riding a higher level.
+On 4-lane dual carriageways, the speed limit is sometimes higher at 100-120 kph.
+In practice on the “4-lane supers,” almost anything goes well, which is okay if you’ve got the right bike and are personally capable of riding a higher level.
 Just remember that the locals are not looking for other vehicles travelling at speed, and so tend not to look too far down the road – you’ve been warned!

 DISTANCES

 Travelled in a day are not great.
-First time tourers should only expect to comfortably ride 150 – 250 kms per day, if they want to see something.
-More than this & you need to be riding quite hard, paying attention to the road and traffic, and not the scenery, with little time to stop, take photos and explore.
+First-time tourers should only expect to comfortably ride 150 – 250 km daily if they want to see something.
+More than this and you need to be riding quite hard, paying attention to the road and traffic, not the scenery, with little time to stop, take photos, and explore.
 The main reason for the small distances is a slower travel speed.
 On the winding mountain roads, average speeds are down to 40-60 kph, riding hard!
-Don’t kid yourself that you can come & ride hundreds of kilometres, at speed (120kph +), in a day like you might do in Aussie, the US of A or in the EU.
+Don’t kid yourself that you can come & ride hundreds of kilometres at speed (120kph +) in a day like you might do in Aussie, the US of A or in the EU.

 HOLIDAYS